-Theme parties are a unique way to escape.
+Theme parties are a unique way to escape, relax, and enjoy the company of others.
+Wine tasting parties are chic, sophisticated, and a great idea for adult parties.
 For this wine tasting party, your décor is essential to make your wine party lively and exciting.

 Decorate the bar area with wine glasses full of frozen grapes.
-This is a classy way to present ice and will keep the wine from being watered down.
+This is a classy way to cool down wine and prevent them from being watered down.
 Make sure to freeze both red and green grapes for different wines.

 Lighting is a make or break point for any get-together.
 Keep overhead lights, and table or floor lamps turned off so guests can correctly judge the color and infusions of wine.
 To avoid glare, cover your table with dark linen, which will block the stains’ sight.